-This undergraduate-level course is 5 weeks.
-This course is available to take individually or as part of a degree or certificate program.
-To enroll, speak with an Enrollment Advisor.
+This undergraduate-level course is 5 weeks To enroll, speak with an Enrollment Representative.

 Speaking and Listening

 - Compare the different modes of delivery when speaking in public.